bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 So it's not optional.
 Right.
 And that has always been done retroactively, like a long time after.
-So, so a way to abuse checkpoints is to say, well, somebody stole my coins.
+So a way to abuse checkpoints is to say, well, somebody stole my coins.
 I'm going to now introduce a checkpoint that happened before somebody stole my coins for a new block that I've created.
 That does not steal my coins.
 And then, you know, we start history again.